By News Team

 Liverpool vs AC Milan – Istanbul, 2005

 With AC Milan 3-0 up after 50 minutes, it seemed impossible for Liverpool to stage any sort of comeback but what followed could be the greatest comeback in football history.

-Steven Gerrard headed in to cut the deficit to two goals before Vladimir Smicer’s rocket of a strike found the bottom corner.
+Steven Gerrard headed in to cut the deficit to two goals before Vladimir Smicer’s strike found the bottom corner.
 Liverpool were within just one and the comeback was complete when Xabi Alonso followed up his missed penalty and found the net.

 Jerzy Dudek made arguably one of the greatest Champions League saves of all time to deny Andriy Shevchenko in injury time before becoming the hero in the penalty shootout, saving from Shevchenko again, to crown Liverpool champions of Europe.